-"using choreography, music and film, mersiha’s latest piece examines her cultural heritage, the harrowing experience of leaving bosnia and making her way as a refugee across europe to the US" -jocelyn gonzalez, feet in two worlds podcast
+"using choreography, music and film, mersiha’s latest piece examines her cultural heritage, the harrowing experience of leaving bosnia and making her way as a refugee across europe to the US" -jocelyn gonzalez, "my body remembers" podcast

 All original music that appears in the performance is composed by Visnja Krzic with the exception of the last song, by James Brandon Lewis.

 SHE IS A REFUGEE STAR was made with support from New Dance Alliance, the E|MERGE Interdisciplinary Collaborative Residency at Earthdance, the Master Artist-in-Residence Program at Atlantic Center for the Arts, the BRIClab residency and commissioning program in Brooklyn, NY and Denmark Arts Center, Maine.